joryleech/joryleech.github.io/projects/pinballSimulator.md

 summary: A Unity game about pinball but you play as the hand.
 ---

-<iframe width="560" height="315" src="https://www.youtube.com/embed/irdsgPDSR1s?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>
+<center><iframe width="560" height="315" src="https://www.youtube.com/embed/irdsgPDSR1s?rel=0" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe></center

 ## Project Goal
-  Tabletop Manoa was designed to be a website for University of Manoa students to find groups who play tabletop games.
+Pinball Simulator was designed to be a new take on Pinball Games using similar controls to other "simulator" games.
-  The initial idea was proposed to create a safe and more restricted environment where college students can be assured that the other players are all students.

-  Along with safety the application was designed to solve many of the issues that come with planning and coordinating a game.
-  The website allows for users to find games that match their preferred systems or schedules, without having to rearrange their game for everyone.
+The game was designed and built in two weeks by a small team of one programmer and one artist, given only the concept "Pinball".
+Pinball Simulator attempts to spin the idea of pinball not only in its "Rage Game" esque hand, but also in the many features that unlock while the game is played including: Throwing Knives, beaking the board, and altering the board by grabbing and replacing bumpers.

 ## Skills Used